pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## How the "pending" property works

 The pact verification task determines whether or not to exit with an error status for a failed pact based on the value of the "pending" property for the pact content that is being verified.
-The "pending" status of a pact is a _dynamically calculated_ property, determined by the Pact Broker at the time of running the provider verifications.
+The "pending" status of a pact is a _dynamically calculated_ property, determined by the Pact Broker when the pacts are fetched for verification.
 It is based on:

-* The content of the contract (also known as the "pact version")
+* The content of the contract (also known as the "pact version").
+  * Note that the Pact Broker deduplicates and versions the contents of the published pacts.
+Publishing the same content for multiple consumer versions results in each of the consumer versions being associated with the same underlying pact content version.
+* The verification results that have been published to the Pact Broker for the pact content.
+  * Note that the verification results belong to the pact _content_ itself, irrespective of which consumer version published it.
 * The branch of the provider, as specified by the provider tags in the verification configuration

-_A pact content is considered pending if there has not been a successful published verification by the specified branch of the provider._
+**A pact content is considered pending if there has not been a successful published verification by the specified branch of the provider.**

-It is calculated for each pact version when the "pacts for verification" API is called by the provider verification task.

 When a pact version is considered "pending", then any mismatches during verification _will not_ cause the overall verification task to fail.
 When a pact is _not_ considered "pending" then mismatches _will_ cause the overall verification task to fail (until the introduction of this feature, this was the default behaviour).